 There is a maximum mileage allowance per kilometer that the employer can reimburse tax-free.
 The maximum tax-free mileage allowance for 2022 is 0,19 euro/km.
+For 2023, the rate is 0,21 euro/km.
 There is no difference in the mode of transportation (car, bike, moped,…).

 Public transport for commuting

 In case the employee commutes to and from work by public transport they may deduct a fixed amount from their income for tax purposes.
 The employee cannot deduct the actual costs incurred.
 In case he receives reimbursement from the employer for their commute costs by public transport, he must deduct that reimbursement from this fixed amount.

 This fixed amount that an employee may deduct is annually published in the Table for the public transport commuting allowance.

 Mileage allowance for commute by public transport for 2022:

 |Distance one way||You travel 4 days a week or more||You travel 3 days a week||You travel 2 days a week||You travel 1 day a week|